NASARace/race/doc/manual/design/tabdata.rst

 row type system is provided as a parameter (rowList) so that it can be replaced/morphed/extended.
 Data is kept in maps.

-basic types:
+basic types (invariant so that they can be shared by concurrent processors):
+  - Column (provider,record)
   - Row (field)
   - CellValue (val + change-date)
+  - ColumnData : CD
+  - ColumnDataChange : CDC
+  - Node (id + lists + data + violated constraints)
+  - NodeState : NS

   - CellRef
-  - CellExpression (formula)
+  - CellExpression (compiled formula) : CE
-  - Column (provider,record)
-  - ColumnData
-  - ColumnDataChange
+  - functionLibrary (list of valid CE functions)

+configured (from JSON files):
-  - ColumnList (level)
+  - ColumnList
-  - RowList (global, level, local)
+  - RowList
-  - cellConstraints (global, level, local)
-  - formulas (level)
+  - formulas (row-type formulas: value- and time-triggered)
-  - functionLibrary

-  - Node (id + lists + data + violated constraints)
+  - cellConstraints (boolean formulas: value- and time-triggered)

+Each column is associated with one node (but each node can own several columns).
+Column data can only be updated from that node or from upstream (goal setting).
+There should not be any row that is automatically (value triggered) updated by both.
+Conflicting updates are resolved by update time stamp.
+There should not be any purely value triggered update loop between column owner and upstream (-> implementation requirements).

-Column and Row Ids are (java.nio.file) Paths, which are potentially resolved through column/rowList Ids in case they are relative.
+Column and Row Ids are paths, which are potentially resolved through column/rowList or node Ids in case they are relative.
 Reason for path keys (global addressing scheme) is that different row/colLists can reference the same logical entities/data

-??
-Configs (lists) should support generic (site independent) specification to enable centralized update
+<TODO> Configs (lists) should support generic (site independent) specification to enable centralized update
 questionable: this would either require a uniform view across peers or some non-intuitive syntax for shared config

 Nodes can own several columns.
-Consequently, each column has a optional 'node' attribute to link to the main/node id ?? what about nodes that only show/export columns other than the node name?
+Consequently, each column has a optional 'node' attribute to link to the main/node id
+<TODO> what about nodes that only show/export columns other than the node name?
 Could be handled through 'attrs'

 Formulas and constraints are kept separate from Column/RowList to enable per-site settings.